hamzabow/wkd/README.md

 ## Inspiration

 This project draws inspiration from "whichkey" plugins in text editors like Emacs and Neovim.
-While those plugins help users remember and execute keybindings within the editor, WKD brings similar functionality to the terminal as a standalone application.
+While those plugins help users remember and execute keybindings within the editor, `wkd` brings similar functionality to the terminal as a standalone application.

 ## Features